 We are constantly being advised to “eat a balanced diet” containing plenty of fruit and vegetables.
 Many people think they eat a “balanced diet”.
 But, in my experience as a nutritionist, very few people (official estimates suggest it is only 3% of us) actually eat a truly healthy diet containing optimal levels of nutrients.
 The main problem is that the concept of a “balanced diet” is too vague and unspecific.
 Dietary needs will vary subtly according to the individual and must be tailored to the person to fit their unique health picture.

-One extremely important factor in the food, mood and energy equation is blood sugar balance.
+One extremely important factor in the food, mood and energy equation is your blood sugar balance.
 When you eat carbohydrates such as bread, pasta, sweet foods or chocolate, your digestive system breaks them down into glucose, a form of sugar which can be absorbed by your body and used for energy.
-Ensuring that there is just the right amount of glucose in the blood at any one time is a delicate balancing act and is the function of hormones including insulin.
-Constant over-stimulation from the wrong foods can over time lead to inefficient blood sugar control.
+Ensuring that there is just the right amount of glucose in the blood at any one time is a delicate balancing act and is the function of hormones.

 Diabetes which can be diagnosed by a conventional medical test is an extreme state of blood sugar imbalance involving insulin deficiency.
-However many people have an imbalance which does not show up in such a test but can be assessed by the presence of clinical symptoms which may include:
+However it is more common to have an imbalance which does not show up in such a test but is nevertheless causing symptoms including mood swings, cravings for sweet foods and energy drops.

 Adrenal gland and thyroid gland function is key to maintaining good energy levels and these glands can be supported with herbs and nutrients.
 Functional laboratory tests can be useful to assess more subtle imbalances in adrenal and thyroid function which may not show up in conventional tests.